moath-ghannam/maf-ui/README.md

 Components are built with [LitElement](https://lit-element.polymer-project.org/), a custom elements base class that provides an intuitive API and reactive data binding.
 The build is a custom script with bundling powered by [esbuild](https://esbuild.github.io/).

-### Forking the Repo

-Start by [forking the repo](https://github.com/maf-ui/fork) on GitHub, then clone it locally and install dependencies.

 ```bash
 git clone https://github.com/YOUR_GITHUB_USERNAME/maf-ui